sassoftware/esp-kubernetes/AZURE-notes.md

 log in to Azure through the Microsoft Azure Portal, and know how to use the Azure command line tools.

-A set of Azure specifics scripts are inluded that can help create and manage AKS clusters with SAS Event Stream processing.
+A set of Azure specific scripts are included that can help create and manage AKS clusters with SAS Event Stream processing.

 ---